andres-garcia-alves/electronic-luminous-touch-toy/README.md

 # Luminous Touch Toy

-Luminous Touch Toy made with NE555 & a piezo-electric sensor, with auto-off functionality.
+Luminous Touch Toy made with NE555 IC and a piezo-electric sensor, with auto-off functionality.

 &nbsp;